sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

 **The Problem of the Authorship of the Yogasūtrabhāṣyavivaraṇam**

-This is not an exhaustive examination of whether 'Śaṅkarācārya' is or is not the author of the *Yogasūtrabhāṣyavivaraṇam*[^782](YSBHV).
+This is not an exhaustive examination of whether 'Śaṅkarācārya' is or is not the author of the *Yogasūtrabhāṣyavivaraṇam*[^782] (YSBHV).
 But it is a caution to all those who are supporting the view that Śaṅkarācārya is the author of YSBHV.
 A strong consensus is gathering, particularly amongst scholars outside India, that the YSBHV is Śaṅkarācārya's work.**²** This consensus is gaining ground in spite of many points which cannot be wished away.

 [^782]: "Everywhere in this paper, whenever the author of the Brahmasūtrabhāṣya is meant he is referred to asŚaṅkarācārya"